-- 2. If none of above conditions apply, GPS continues with the PSD2 SCA checks: - If the cardholder's device does the SCA checks, then the transaction can be approved. - If the cardholder's device does not do the SCA checks, then GPS checks whether SCA has been done: - If SCA has been done, then GPS resets the SCA counters (either e-commerce or contactless) and can approve the transaction
+If none of above conditions apply, GPS continues with the PSD2 SCA checks.

+- ${\hbox{\scriptsize 2.}}$ If the cardholder's device does the SCA checks, then the transaction can be approved. - 3.
+If the cardholder's device does not do the SCA checks, then GPS checks whether SCA has been done (see SCA Checks): - For e-commerce 3D-secure transactions, we can optionally configure your programme so that GPS only considers the transaction as SCA if the cardholder is challenged (asked to verify their identity via 3D secure) during an online (ecommerce) transaction. - If SCA has been done, then GPS resets the SCA counters (either e-commerce or contactless) and can approve the transaction.